 Projected Employment Growth, Materials Scientists, 2016-2026

-One of the smallest engineering occupations in the U.S. workforce is the field of mining and geological engineering, with an estimated 7,300 mining and geological engineers employed in 2016 according to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS).
-Median annual wages reported for mining and geological engineers ($94,249), however, were about $2,000 higher in May 2017 than for engineers in general.
-The higher median wage largely reflects the finding that mining and geological engineers in the oil and gas extraction industry earned $122,030 in May 2017, which was significantly more than those employed in other industries such as coal mining ($83,820), engineering services ($92,460), and metal ore mining ($91,900).
-The BLS projects the total number of jobs for mining and geological engineers to grow by 8 percent from 2016 to 2026, resulting in an increase of approximately 600 new jobs.
-The projected growth in the number of jobs for mining and geological engineering is driven by the increased demand for mining operations resulting from the need for coal, metals, and minerals.
+One of the smallest engineering occupations in the U.S. workforce is the field of mining and geological engineering, with an estimated 6,300 mining and geological engineers employed in 2019 (down from 7,300 in 2016) according to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS).
+Median annual wages reported for mining and geological engineers ($91,160) were about $3,000 lower in May 2019 than for engineers in general.
+However, mining and geological engineers in the oil and gas extraction industry earned $131,850 in May 2019, which was significantly more than those employed in other industries such as coal mining ($87,990), engineering services ($84,370), and metal ore mining ($88,300).
+The BLS projects the total number of jobs for mining and geological engineers to grow by 4 percent from 2019 to 2029, resulting in an increase of approximately 300 new jobs.
+The projected growth in the number of jobs for mining and geological engineering is driven by increased demand for mining operations, which in turn depends on the demand for coal, metals, and minerals.
 Also, companies that employ mining and geological engineers are expected to outsource more jobs to engineering services firms, rather than employ mining and geological engineers directly as a way to cut costs.
 Engineering service firms provide specialized mine exploration, design, and production services.

 According to the BLS, mining and geological engineers design open-pit and underground mines; supervise the construction of mine shafts and tunnels; devise methods for transporting minerals to processing plants; assess the effectiveness of mining operations; provide solutions to problems related to land reclamation, water and air pollution, and sustainability; and ensure that mines are operated in safe and environmentally sound ways.